ivan-sincek/scrapy-scraper/README.md

 To automatically download and beautify all JavaScript files, including minified ones, specify `-dir downloads` option - where `downloads` is your desired output directory.

+Future plans:

+* detect if Playwright Chromium is not installed.

 Resources:

 * [scrapy.org](https://scrapy.org) (official)